MeryAmr/Assignment-6-web/README.md

 ### Setting Up dotenv

-The project uses the `dotenv` package to manage environment variables.
-Here's how to set it up properly:
+The project uses the `dotenv` package to manage environment variables, to install it:

 1. Install dotenv (already included in dependencies):